OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/1.looks-feel/index.md

 ::

-> Colors in border, with values of **500** are official colors of OMA, so if you ever need their hexadecimal values, just look at this chart and compar it against the `tailwind.config.ts` file where all hexadecimal values live
+> Colors with values of **500** are official colors of OMA, so if you ever need their hexadecimal values, just look at this chart and compar it against the `tailwind.config.ts` file where all hexadecimal values live